TediCross/TediCross/README.md

 ### How do I update GoatBot?

-Most updates are annouced on the [TediCross News channel](https://t.me/TediCross).
-Only very minor ones are not

-If you cloned the git repo, just do a `git pull`.
+If you cloned the git repo, just do a `git pull https://github.com/Myke500/GoatBot`.
 Running `npm install` may or may not be necessary.
 It doesn't hurt to run it anyway

 If you downloaded GoatBot as a zip, do step 2, 3 and 4 in the installation guide again.
 Then move `settings.yaml` (or the deprecated `settings.json`, which will automatically be converted to `settings.yaml`) and the whole `data/` directory from the old version to the new one and start it.

 ### Do you know of any way to relay messages from Discord to Telegram (or the other way) without bots?

-No
-Maybe hire a guy to do it for you on FIVER?
+No, maybe hire a guy to do it for you on FIVER?

 Other questions?
 ----------------
-GoatBot varys from TediCross.
-If you have any questions contact @Myke500 on Telegram
+GoatBot Support:  If you have any questions contact @Myke500 on Telegram

-Therefore TediCross will not provide support for GoatBot.
+TediCross will not provide support for GoatBot.
 Telegram:[join TediCross group](https://t.me/TediCrossSupport)
 Discord: [TediCross server](https://discord.gg/MfzGMzy)
+Or install the original TediCross Bot.

 Want to donate?
 ---------------

 Cryptocoins of the following types are accepted:

-* TediCross BTC: 1Gzr9ZyvTiFCPKfy2BshuZgUeFLebAfbFU
-* TediCross ETH: 0x9449D54C85C8FdB079e74379d93A9C9fe611981A
-* Myke500 x42: XNPHSmzXoPzTdKMQMZn2pbwKBpuxcYfEmS
+* Myke500 [x42]: XNPHSmzXoPzTdKMQMZn2pbwKBpuxcYfEmS